 A Workbook to Design Climate-Informed Management Actions

 The online Adaptation Workbook is a web-based version of the process outlined in Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers, allowing for a self-guided and interactive approach.
 The Adaptation Workbook helps natural resource professionals consider the potential effects of climate change on forest and associated ecosystems, enabling them to develop actions that can help reduce risk and increase the ability of ecosystems to adapt to changing conditions.
 A flexible process accommodates a wide variety of geographic locations, scales, ecosystems, land uses, management goals, and ownership types.
 The Adaptation Workbook can be used in print or online.
 The online Adaptation Workbook tool can be used throughout the United States, and features regionally-specific content on forest ecosystems with specific regional climate impacts incorporated from the Climate Change Response Framework Ecosystem Vulnerability Assessments in the Midwest and Northeast; other regions integrate information from the recent National Climate Assessment.
-The online Adaptation Workbook contains adaptation resources for forest management, urban forests, forested watersheds, forest carbon management, non-forested wetland management and conservation, recreation and agriculture.
-Additional resources for wildlife, freshwater coastal ecosystems, grasslands, and fire-adapted ecosystems are in development.Download the Adaptation Workbook and Forest Adaptation Resources (external link)
+The online Adaptation Workbook contains adaptation resources for forest management, urban forests, forested watersheds, forest carbon management, non-forested wetland management and conservation, recreation and agriculture, wildlife, freshwater coastal ecosystems, and fire-adapted ecosystems.Download the Adaptation Workbook and Forest Adaptation Resources (external link)

 Learn more about the online Adaptation Workbook

-Download the Quick Guide version of the Adaptation Workbook
+Download the Quick Guide version of the Adaptation Workbook (external link)